jsaileruow/radi-db/README.md

       - The second folder provides guidance for post-processing the results of the new calculations with FDS and OpenFOAM.
   - 05_Utilities
     - This folder might include additional scripts for handling certain cases individually.
-- Simulation Case
-  - 00_Documentation
-    - General Information about the case
-  - 01_Experimental_Data
-    - Reference and description of available experimental data
-  - 02_Simulation_Base
-    - This folder includes the initial "base" simulation setup of FDS and/or OpenFOAM  (FM Burner: FDS, NIST Pool Fire: OpenFOAM).
-  - 03_Simulation_LBL_PMC
-    - This folder includes the benchmark data (downloadable via the provided scripts) based on the PMC-LBL solver.
-  - 04_Computational_Results
-    - As for the gas phase subgroup, there the computational results of the participants are stored.
-    - This folder includes also two template folders
-      - One folder provides a template for the calculation with mapped data for FDS and OpenFOAM; these data can be used for benchmarking against the LBL-PMC data.
-The subfolders with the suffix `_mapped_Snapshots` provide the scripts to download, run and post-process radiation settings.
-      - The second folder provides guidance for post-processing the results of the new calculations with FDS and OpenFOAM.
-  - 05_Utilities
-    - This folder might include additional scripts for handling certain cases individually.

-## File Names
-In case file names and folders have a number prefix, possible actions (reading, execution of scripts) should be performed in the order of the number prefix.
+If case file names and folders have a number prefix, possible actions (reading, execution of scripts) should be performed in the order of the number prefix.

 E.g. the number prefixes in the file structure:
 - 00_Documentation